 - 2¼ cups + 2 tablespoon (333g) Kim's gluten free BREAD flour blend

 - 6 tbsp (3oz or 85g) lard, shortening, or softened butter

 - 1 teaspoon kosher salt

 - ¾ cup (180ml) warm tap water, plus additional warm water as needed

 - extra flour for sprinkling surface

 - In a large bowl (stand or hand mixer) add the flour, salt, and fat.
-Blend until crumbly and the texture of wet sand.
-Slowly add the warm water and continue mixing until the dough is smooth, about 3 minutes.
-You may or may not need all the water, depending on your climate.
-The texture of the dough should be tacky, but not sticky.
+Blend until the texture of wet sand.
+Slowly add the warm water (¾ cup or 180ml at first) and continue mixing until the dough is smooth, about 3 minutes.
+You may need more water, depending on your climate.
+Add a little more at a time until the texture of the dough is tacky, but not sticky.